 ||headphone/mic combo, fingerprint reader, HD webcam with shutter, quad speakers, two on the bottom, two flanking the keyboard

 At first glance and feel, the design was very familiar to me.
 The X1 Carbon is known for being extremely lightweight and yet still feels premium.
 This is no different from what I experienced with the 7th gen model, and that’s a good thing.

 The entire laptop has a very consistent feel to it: soft and sturdy.
 And that’s despite it being made from a mixture of materials.
-The lid itself is made of carbon fiber composite, while the rest of the laptop is made of a magnesium allow.
+The lid itself is made of carbon fiber composite, while the rest of the laptop is made of a magnesium allow, just like on the slightly larger ThinkPad X1 Extreme series.
 All have a soft-touch coating on them, which makes the laptop feel more like plastic, but in a nice way.

 The laptop is very light, weighing just under 2.5 lbs.
 Being so thin, it’s very easy to handle and carry around.
 The overall design is balanced so you can pick it up from pretty much any corner, with very little effort or worry.

 Starting at the top, the lid is smooth with the typical Lenovo tag in the lower corner and a larger Thinkpad X1 logo in the upper corner.
 The I has a red light which I’m not a fan of, mainly because I don’t see the point of it.
 But other than that, the rest of the lid is pretty clean.
 I’m happy that they gave up on the carbon fiber coating design.

 Lifting the lid is thankfully a one-finger effort.
 The hinge appears to be redesigned as it’s one large hinge instead of the two smaller ones on the previous models.
 It’s a strong enough hinge to keep the screen from wobbling, which is more of a worry for the touchscreen models.
 Above the screen is an HD webcam that has a privacy shutter.